bigboxer23/PiGarage/README.md

 GPIO.motion.pin: Pin to use for the motion sensor (default is GPIO 3, pin 15)<br>
 GPIO.temp.pin: Pin to use for the temperature sensor (default is GPIO (non Pi4J) 10, pin 19)

+Setup on pi:
+create a new file at /etc/init.d called garageStartup copy the following into the file

+#! /bin/bash
+cd /home/pi
+java -jar garage/Garage.jar

+set executable (chmod 755)